Complexity of $C_k$-coloring in hereditary classes of graphs: Preliminaries

 \begin{theorem}[\cite{CS16}] Let $G$ be a connected $P_t$-free graph with $t\ge 4$.
 Then $G$ has a connected dominating set $D$ such that $G|D$ is either $P_{t-2}$-free or isomorphic to $P_{t-2}$. \end{theorem}

 The next observation generalizes the observation by Edwards~\cite{Ed86} that \lcol{k} can be solved in polynomial time, whenever the size of each list is at most two.
-This was already noted by e.g. Feder and Hell~\cite{FEDER1998236} and we include the proof for the sake of completeness.
+This was already noted by e.g. Feder and Hell~\cite{FEDER1998236} for the case when $A$ is $\emptyset$.